 Churches Visiting Group

-We are full at present but if you are interested please contact the leader.
 By virtue of the way the Group operates, all members need to be committed and it will be seen from the above paragraph that having access to transport and a computer link is almost essential.